 HR-PBT is the key to hydrolysis resistance for applications in demanding environments

 As the automotive industry begins to transition from internal combustion engines to electric vehicles, we are also seeing major developments that improve the fuel efficiency of internal combustion engines.
-The main focus areas for creating more fuel efficient vehicles is to make them lighter, and through the use of engine improvements that see higher continuous use temperatures, and smaller engine compartments that lead to high peak temperatures.
+To create more fuel efficient vehicles, the main focus areas are to make them lighter through the use of engine improvements that see higher continuous use temperatures and make smaller engine compartments that lead to high peak temperatures.

 For these applications, manufacturers need materials they can confidently rely on to resist hydrolysis in the most demanding environments without having to resort to high cost specialty solutions.